 Zamani Impact Areas

-During field campaigns we capture metrically-accurate spatial data using laser scanning and drone and terrestrial photography for photogrammetry, along with, panorama photography and satellite images, ensuring accuracy using control points and GPS/GNNS technology.
-Through in-house processing we then use the data to generate 3D models, Geographic Information Systems, sections, plans, elevations, panoramas and panorama tours, and in turn use these to create site animations and interactive virtual worlds.
+During field campaigns the Zamani Project captures metrically-accurate spatial data using laser scanning and drone and terrestrial photography for photogrammetry, along with, panorama photography and satellite images, ensuring accuracy using control points and GPS/GNNS technology.
+Through in-house processing the Zamani team then use the data to generate 3D models, Geographic Information Systems, sections, plans, elevations, panoramas and panorama tours, and in turn use these to create site animations and interactive virtual worlds.

-As technology advances and data processing accelerates, we explore new documentation and visualisation technologies to continually improve the quality of our digital collection and enhance its relevance and accessibility.
+As technology advances and data processing accelerates, the Zamani team explores new documentation and visualisation technologies to continually improve the quality of our digital collection and enhance its relevance and accessibility.

-Our collection is stored on a secure server at UCT, and provides a permanent repository of information for use in research and education, restoration, conservation, and site management, and as a record for future generations.
+Our collection is stored on a secure server at University of Cape Town, and provides a permanent repository of information for use in research and education, restoration, conservation, and site management, and as a record for future generations.

-We believe that if people have a love for their heritage they are more likely to protect it.
-We also believe that having access to sites that can move and educate them instills that love and appreciation.
+The Zamani team believes that if people have a love for their heritage they are more likely to protect it.
+The Zamani team also believe that having access to sites that can move and educate them instills that love and appreciation.

 However, gaining physical access to sites can be prohibitively expensive, and having too many people visit a site can compromise the integrity of sacred and important structures and spaces.